 Stage 1: Architecture

-Architecture stage includes design of the actual look and feel of the webportal pages.
-Here all the responsibilities are on the shoulders of your web designer.
-These professionals design the web portal and all the pages linked to the portal.
-Consumer psychology must be kept in mind when designing your site.
+Architecture stage includes designing the actual look and feel of your web portal.
+Here all the responsibilities will be on the shoulders of your web designer.

-There are certain factors to keep in mind while designing the web portal:
+Here are certain elements that you absolutely need to include while designing your web portal: